rebeckasjostrom/ADTECH-creativespec/README.md

 ## 1. Files
 * Avoid use of subfolders.
-* Require all media files under index document, resolving local file paths is restricted.
+* Avoid loading media files under multiple documents, resolving local file paths is limited to index.
 * External JavaScript documents may be loaded using a JavaScript function and/or copy/pasted within the index document.
 We recommend using our [Script Loader](http://www.github.com) function.
 * All local (uploaded) files must be included using our `_ADPATH_` variable within the index document.